 Acceptable Experience and Training

-- High school diploma or GED equivalency with course background in office skills required; and
+- High school diploma or GED equivalency required, preferably supplemented by coursework in records management; and

 - Any equivalent combination of experience and training which provides the knowledge and abilities necessary to perform the work.